shivansh-jain-e2e/tir-samples/inference/multimodel_on_single_gpu/readme.md

 This configuration would allow deploying multiple models on a single GPU and same endpoint in TIR.
 It avoids the need for a proxy like ngnix or haproxy.

 ### Steps:
+- Clone this repo on your local machine
 - Edit the entrypoint.sh to start multiple vllm servers as desired. each for a separate model.
 In this example, we have same model but you may choose different models.
 The important parameters for each vllm instance are gpu-memory-utilization, max-num-batched-tokens, max-model-len to make sure your GPU consumption doesnt exceed a certain limit.
 - Edit the litellm_config.yaml to route the requests based on model names.
 - Build the docker container with `docker build --platform linux/amd64 -t <image-name> .`